The Duel at Silver Creek

-The Duel at Silver Creek is a 1952 American Western film directed by Don Siegel; his first film in the Western genre.
-It starred Stephen McNally, Audie Murphy and Faith Domergue.
-It was the first time Murphy had appeared in a film where he played a character who was good throughout the movie.
-The working titles of the film were Claim Jumpers and Hair Trigger Kid.
+The Duel at Silver Creek is a 1952 American Western film directed by Don Siegel, his first film in the genre.
+The film stars Audie Murphy, Faith Domergue and Stephen McNally.

 Plot

-Luke Cromwell, aka the "Silver Kid" (Audie Murphy), loses his father to mining claim jumpers.
-He is deputised by Marshal Lightning Tyrone (Stephen McNally) of Silver City, who wants to defeat the claim jumpers.
-The two men fall for different women.
-Tyrone pursues the treacherous Opal Lacey (Faith Domergue), who is secretly in league with the claim jumpers, and Cromwell falls for tomboy Dusty Fargo (Susan Cabot) who is only interested in Lightning.
+Luke Cromwell, known as the Silver Kid, loses his father to mining claim jumpers.
+He is deputized by Marshal Lightning Tyrone of Silver City, who wants to defeat the claim jumpers.
+Tyrone is in love with the treacherous Opal Lacey, who is secretly in league with the claim jumpers, and Cromwell falls for tomboy Dusty Fargo, who is only interested in Tyrone.